-For students whose background is not in computer science, will be required to take up to two background (deficiency) courses on programming and data structures/algorithms if they have not taken equivalent courses in their bachelor’s degrees.
-Credits from background courses do not count toward the 30 credits required for the MS in Scientific Computing.
+Admitted students whose undergraduate degrees are not in computer science, will be required to take up to two background (deficiency) courses on programming and data structures/algorithms if they have not taken equivalent courses in their bachelor’s degrees.
+Credits from deficiency courses do not count toward the 30 credits required for the MS program.